The axiom system of classical harmony: Basic notions of music theory used in classical harmony

 By definition, an equal-tempered piano has to be \emph{at least as wide as a real piano}, in order to make it possible that the piano covers 7 octaves ($\approx$ 12 fifths).
 Let $d_2(X,Y)$ denote the interval of the notes $X$ and $Y$ of \emph{any} equal-tempered piano $K$, measured in semitones.
 The construction of equal temperament implies the following, also if the equal-tempered piano is infinite. \begin{proposition} $(K,d_2)$ is a metric space and $d_2$ generates the discrete topology. \end{proposition} Thus, if $K$ is an equal-tempered piano, the Cartesian product $K^n$ is also equipped with the discrete topology.
 The elements of $K^n$ are called \emph{chords}.
 Hence, we can speak about \emph{Borel-measurable functions} $M:~\mathbb{R}_0^+ \to K^n$, which we call \emph{$n$-part pieces}.
 The \emph{$k$th voice} of $M$ is $\mathrm{pr}_k \circ M$, where $\mathrm{pr}_k$ is the projection to the $k$th instance of the equal-tempered piano.
 We are interested in the \emph{four-part case}; we define the special, homophonic four-part pieces in Section \ref{top}.
 There the voices (in increasing order of their numbers) are called, as conventionally, \emph{bass, tenor, alto} and \emph{soprano}.
-In classical harmony, each chord appearing in a homophonic four-part piece has to be a \emph{triad} or a \emph{seventh chord} in an correct four-part form.
+In the simplest models of classical harmony, each chord appearing in a homophonic four-part piece has to be a \emph{triad} or a \emph{seventh chord} in an correct four-part form.
+In Bach's four-part chorales, this is not true any more, but most of the chorales can be obtained from a piece consisting of such chords via applying a finite set of local modifications, the so-called \emph{figurations}, see Definition~\ref{koralka} bel

 \emph{Triad names} are special elements of the factor space $K^3 / \equiv$ on an arbitrary equal-tempered piano $K$, where $\equiv$ is the octave equivalence relation.
-These contain scale tones or once altered tones from a certain seven-degree scale on $K$, and their main characteristic is that they consist of a $k$th, a $k+2$th and a $k+4$th degree tone$\!\pmod 7$ of the given major scale based on one of the twelve enharmonic equivalence classes of the equal-tempered piano.
+These contain scale tones or once altered tones from a certain seven-degree scale on $K$, and their main characteristic is that they consist of a $k$th, a $k+2$nd and a $k+4$th degree tone$\!\pmod 7$ of the given major scale based on one of the twelve enharmonic equivalence classes of the equal-tempered piano.
 With this notation, we say that the triad is of degree $k$.
 There are four kinds of triad names for which we say that they \emph{comply with classical harmony}, according to Table \ref{egykém}.